Sofrosine/appointment-app/README.md

 - Open the terminal in the project folder and run `yarn install` to install dependencies.
 - Create a Firebase account and add the Firebase configuration to the project.

-# 2. Install EAS CLI
+# 2. Install App

-## If you already have APK Dev from your developer, you can `skip` steps number 1-4 and directly start from 5th step

-1. Run `npm install -g eas-cli`
-2. Run `npx expo install expo-dev-client`
+1. Run `npx expo prebuild` to create android & ios folder
-3. Run `eas login` and login with same credential with user where your project belongs
-4. Run `eas build --profile development --platform android` to build the development APK into your Expo
+2. Run `npx expo run android` to run the app
-5. Go to the Expo website and log in to view your build.
-Wait for it to finish.
-Once it’s finished, you will need to install it on your Android device and run the following command in your local PC terminal: `npx expo start --dev-client`

 ---